estebanpw/chromeister/README.md

 This should install the R package dplyr.

 If the installation finished without errors, you are ready to go!
+In case you can not install dplyr (or do not wish to) you can still use CHROMEISTER (but the dotplot will show no grid).

 ## Use